 While having symptoms is associated with a higher likelihood of having COVID-19, the Department of Health is suggesting that all New Yorkers get a diagnostic COVID-19 test, whether or not they have symptoms.
 If you have already got a COVID-19 test that came back negative, you should get retested if: you recently developed symptoms of COVID-19, your provider is concerned of recent possible exposure, you work in a nursing home or shelter, or if you are planning on seeing someone who is at high risk.

-Call the COVID-19 hotline at 888-364-3065 if you would like to set up a drive-through testing appointment.
 Go to this link for a comprehensive list of testing facilities in New York City.
 More generally, testing can be done at the following locations:

 Urgent care clinics: these facilities are often staffed with both a medical doctor and a mid-level provider.
 Selected clinics may be able to collect samples for Coronavirus COV-19 testing if you are a health or public safety worker.